microsoft/azure-boards-vscode/README.md

 ## Further development

-We believe the feature scenarios are fairly limited for this extension but if you do have a feature suggestion, go ahead and [log it in our issue list](https://github.com/microsoft/azure-boards-vscode/issues/new) or participate in [discussions](https://github.com/microsoft/azure-boards-vscode/issues) about existing suggestions.
+This extension is in active development.
+While we believe the feature scenarios are fairly limited for this extension, if you do have a feature suggestion, go ahead and [log it in our issue list](https://github.com/microsoft/azure-boards-vscode/issues/new) or participate in [discussions](https://github.com/microsoft/azure-boards-vscode/issues) about existing suggestions.

 ## Support